hzeller/digi-spherometer/firmware/README.md

 A Button press allows to choose between different common mirror-diameters (compile-time choice).

+The focal length is shown with error-margins, which are determined by the error introduced by the limited accuracy of the dial indicator as well as mechanical unknowns of the spherometer radius.

 ![](../img/oled.jpg)

+(TODO: explain experimental tool reference feature)

 The device does not need an additional power button: it auto-detects when the drop-indicator is switched off (because it stops sending updates), and